cloud-apim/otoroshi-waf-extension/readme.md

    - Supports response body inspection
    - Can be used in blocking or monitoring mode

-2. **Cloud APIM WAF - Incoming Request Validator** (`IncomingRequestValidatorCloudApimWaf`): Lightweight plugin for access control
+2. **Cloud APIM WAF - Incoming Request Validator** (`IncomingRequestValidatorCloudApimWaf`): Global WAF plugin for Otoroshi
    - Only inspects incoming requests (no body inspection)
    - Always blocks on rule match
-   - Better performance for simple use cases
+   - Better performances for more traffic

 ### Adding to a Route